-This implies that for any point in $\asb(o,R)$, the euclidean ball of radius $(1-\tanh R)/2n$ centred at that point is contained in the Hilbert ball of radius $1/2\ln 3$ centred at the same point, which allows us to obtain the first part of our claim.
+This implies that for any point $x$ in the asymptotic ball $\asb(o,R)$, the Euclidean ball of radius $(1-\tanh R)/2n$ centred at $x$ is contained in the Hilbert ball of radius $1/2\ln 3$ centred at the $x$, which allows us to obtain the first part of our claim.

-\textsl{Proof of part (ii) of the Proposition:} This follows from the fact that under our assumptions, $\Omega$ itself is in the $(1-\tanh R)$ Hausdorff-Euclidean neighborhood of $\asb(o,R)$. \end{proof}
+\textsl{Proof of part (ii) of the Proposition:} This follows from the fact that under our assumptions, $\Omega$ itself is in the $(1-\tanh R)$ Hausdorff-Euclidean neighborhood of the asymptotic ball $\asb(o,R)$. \end{proof}

-\begin{cor} Let $\Omega$ be a convex domain and let $o$ be the centre of its Lowner ellipsoid, which is supposed to be the unit euclidean ball. \begin{enumerate} \item The $(1-\tanh(R+\ln 2))/2n$-Hausdorff-Euclidean neighborhood of $B(o,R)$ is contained in its $\ln \bigl(3(n+1)\bigr)$-Hausdorff-Hilbert neighborhood. \item For any $K>0$, the $K$-Hausdorff-Hilbert neighborhood of $B(o,R)$ is contained in its $\Bigl(1-\tanh\bigl(R+K-\ln(n+1)\bigr)\Bigr)$-Hausdorff-Euclidean neighborhood. \end{enumerate} \end{cor} \begin{proof} This follows from the fact that for any Hilbert geometry, under our assumptions, the following inclusions are satisfied:
+\begin{cor} Let $\Omega$ be a convex domain and let $o$ be the centre of its Lowner ellipsoid, which is supposed to be the unit Euclidean ball. \begin{enumerate} \item The $(1-\tanh(R+\ln 2))/2n$-Hausdorff-Euclidean neighborhood of $B(o,R)$ is contained in its $\ln \bigl(3(n+1)\bigr)$-Hausdorff-Hilbert neighborhood. \item For any $K>0$, the $K$-Hausdorff-Hilbert neighborhood of $B(o,R)$ is contained in its $\Bigl(1-\tanh\bigl(R+K-\ln(n+1)\bigr)\Bigr)$-Hausdorff-Euclidean neighborhood. \end{enumerate} \end{cor}

 The proof of this corrollary is a straightforward consequence of the following lemma applied to the conclusion of the Proposition~\ref{keyprop}. \begin{lema} Let $\Omega$ be a convex domain, and suppose that $o$ is a point in the interior of $\Omega$ such that the unit Euclidean open ball centred at $o$ contains $\Omega$, and $\Omega$ contains the Euclidean closed ball centred at $o$ of radius $1/(2n)$.
 Then we have